Bay Park, New York

 Bay Park is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.
 The population was 2,117 at the 2020 census, down from 2,212 in 2010.

 History

 Bay Park was part of neighboring East Rockaway until 1912.

 The Bay Park Civic & Property Owners' Association (BPCA) was established by residents in 1926, with the first meeting being held the next year, on June 24, 1927.
-Today, the BPCA remains active, committed to improving the quality of life for local residents.
-It advocates for neighborhood concerns, organizes community events, and promotes civic engagement through meetings and initiatives.
-The association also keeps residents informed about local developments, including infrastructure projects and environmental issues, while fostering a strong sense of community.

 The Bay Park Sewage Treatment Plant, which is located in the hamlet and is operated by the County of Nassau as part of the Nassau County Sewage District, failed during and as a result of Hurricane Sandy in 2012.
 Subsequently, it would receive repairs and upgrades – notably in the early 2020s.
 The upgrades to the sewage plant will assist in cutting the nitrogen levels in the waters along that part of Long Island's South Shore.